 This command creates a program image from the supplied tos_image.xml file, and it injects the image into specified volume on the mote.
 All versioning information is kept on the mote, so no state is stored on the PC.

-5.3 -r -reboot
+5.3 -b -reprogram_bs

 This command sets up the mote to reprogram itself after reboot, and then it reboots the mote.
-This command is applicable only to the directly connected mote.
+This command is applicable only to the base station mote.

 5.4 -d -dissemination